merkede/podcast-website/content/projects/teaching-prereg/index.md

 In order to test this – SMART and Settlement values have been compared under 2 iteration.

+### The settlement process

+In the UK, the power market settles every half-hour, and the settlement process involves a complex chain of activities that determine the cost of electricity consumed during that period.
+The settlement process involves a range of participants, including power generators, power traders, energy suppliers, and the Balancing and Settlement Code Company (BSCCo).

+Energy suppliers play a crucial role in the settlement process as they are responsible for providing electricity to end-users and paying for the electricity they consume.
+The settlement process begins with the supplier reading the smart meter data of their customers every half-hour.
+This data is transmitted to the data collector, who aggregates the data from multiple smart meters and sends it to the data aggregator

+The data aggregator then processes the data, validates it, and creates a set of half-hourly meter readings for each supplier.
+These readings are used to calculate the total energy consumed by each supplier during the half-hour period.
+The settlement system then calculates the charges that the supplier must pay for the energy consumed during that period.

+The charges are calculated based on the imbalance between the energy consumed by the supplier's customers and the energy that the supplier contracted to buy from the wholesale market.
+If the supplier's customers consumed more energy than the supplier bought, the supplier incurs a deficit, and they must pay a penalty.
+Conversely, if the supplier bought more energy than their customers consumed, they have a surplus, and they receive a credit.

+The settlement process also involves the use of various market indices and prices, including the National Grid Balancing Mechanism (BM) and the Day-Ahead Wholesale Market.
+These indices and prices are used to determine the cost of electricity during the settlement period and are factored into the calculation of the supplier's charges.

 ------------------------------------------------------------------------

 {{< figure src="img/HH_Settlement_1.jpg" caption="HH Smart consumption v/s settlement values" >}}